 “No, Aim— Roman.
 What I meant was, are you sure you can?”

-Some strong emotion flickered across Roman’s face, but his resolve returned when he looked at Maebhe.
+Some strong emotion flickered across Roman’s face, but he nodded.
 “I’m sure.”

 “No one knows the place like you, I guess,” Ivey said.
 “The same route’s still open, but Atuos help you, Roman, be careful.”